IgorHalfeld/lagoinha/README.md

 <a href='https://github.com/jpoles1/gopherbadger' target='_blank'>![gopherbadger-tag-do-not-edit](https://img.shields.io/badge/Go%20Coverage-16%25-brightgreen.svg?longCache=true&style=flat)</a>

 Lagoinha is a package that uses APIs to find complete addresses by a provided zip code.
-The packet dispatches several requests at the same time and returns with the one that finished first.
+The lib dispatches several requests at the same time and returns with the one that finished first.

 ### Por que esse nome